 Advanced Grants are intended to promote substantial advances in the frontiers of knowledge, and to encourage new productive lines of enquiry and new methods and techniques.
 Applicants must have a recognised track record of research achievements.

 Synergy Grants are intended to enable minimum two to maximum four Principal Investigators and their teams to bring together complementary skills, knowledge, and resources in new ways, in order to jointly address ambitious research problems.
-The next Synergy Grants call will take place as part of the 2018 Work Programme.

 The Proof of Concept scheme funds ERC grant holders to establish the innovation potential of an idea developed during the course of an ERC-funded project.
 The scheme aims to build upon ideas which draw substantially from research that has been funded by the ERC, increasing the opportunities for commercial or societal application of the frontier research.